oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

             - You do not want to backup this file
             - Anybody who has this will be able open the database and read the keys
     - Even is somebody got the database on the wallet they can’t get the key that is protecting that database

+Notes
+- Using a unified wallet
+    - This means the wallet that is used for the CDB contains the keys for the CDB and the PDB
+    - When you have Multi-Tenant the CDB and the PDB‘s all have independent keys
+    - In this case the
+        - CDB has it’s own Master Encryption Key
+        - The PDB has it’s own Master Encryption Key
+        - If there were a second PDB it would also have it’s own unique Master Encryption Key
+- The script also creates a second wallet
+    - No password needed to read
+    - Database able to connect to it at startup
+    - When restarted it will auto read the wallet and pull any keys that are set in that wallet to do the encryption
+    - If you do not create an autologin wallet when you start the database you need to manually open up the wallet using the password in order to access the keys
+        - Not as secure a method, but less effort when you bounce the database
+        - Most customers use an auto login wallet

 3. Do the same for CDB2